An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Mathematical background and notation

 The dominant eigenvalue $\lambda_n$ can be used to calculate the finite-time Lyapunov exponent (FTLE), a measure of maximum separation of two particles advected forward under Equation \ref{eq:dynamicalsystemdefinition} that start out infinitesimally close to each other:

 Many previous studies have leveraged the FTLE field as a heuristic indication of high regions of separation in the flow.
-While the FTLE has been shown to be insufficient to indicate LCS alone \citep{Farazmand2012ComputingTheory}, the FTLE is a commonly-used metric and is thus used in this paper to preliminarily highlight system behaviour and identify possible locations of high stretch or strain.
+While the FTLE has been shown to be insufficient to indicate LCS alone \citep{Haller2011}, the FTLE is a commonly-used metric and is thus used in this paper to preliminarily highlight system behaviour.